 His distinctive style, which combines all-American appeal with raw, gripping, urban imagery, has catapulted him to work with internationally renowned artists and brands.
 His photo-films include Hamdulillah for the Iraqi-Canadian artist Narcicyst and multiple projects with European pop group Outlandish.
 Most recently, he is recognized for his collaboration with famous street artist Shepard Fairey on his ‘We the People’ poster series.

-He is currently based in Virginia with his wife Susy and daughter Anisa, where he serves as the Creative Director for Islamic Relief USA, an international humanitarian non-profit organization.
-For six years, he has traveled to 19 countries, collecting stories of the forgotten – photographs and videos that he shares with the world under the name Scars and Smiles.
+He is currently based in Washington D.C. with his wife Susy and daughter Anisa.
+For the past 8 years he served as the Creative Director and Campaign Manager for IRUSA, an international humanitarian non-profit organization.
+For eight years, he has traveled to 22 countries, collecting stories of the forgotten – photographs and videos that he shares with the world under the name Scars and Smiles.